When to Walk Away from a Client: 15 Ultimate Reasons

 14. Your Client Has You Competing with Other Vendors

 But when your client has you competing with other vendors, it may not be worth it!

 And especially if there is more than 3 vendors.

-Ultimately this will be your call as a business owner (after all you know your own capabilities) but too many vendors in the mix can:
+It’s always your decision as a business owner (only you know your capabilities) but too many vendors in the mix can:

 = greater time investment = wasted resources = lost time.

 Takeaway: If there are many vendors in the mix, think carefully, and be prepared to walk away.